How To Get An Estimate On Uber?

 1. Uber fare calculation via the app – Yep, that’s right.
 Basically you just need to set your pickup address and then destination – hit “Fare Estimate” and wholah, you should see an estimated total range for your trip based on the vehicle type you have selected.

-2. Via Uber website – You can always go online to uber.com/cities, type your city in the search box or browse through the city list, then on your cities page, you should see the fare estimate box to calculate Uber fare.
+2. Via Uber website – You can always go online to the fare estimate calculator or uber.com/cities, type your city in the search box or browse through the city list, then on your cities page, you should see the fare estimate box to calculate Uber fare.

 The great thing we like about doing it this way is that, you can see the estimated quote for all the vehicle types in your city that are available vs just one vehicle type at a time like the app.